OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 * **state**: all the data of the current root Element, in the same structure of the [User Interface Behaviours](omnia3_modeler_uibehaviours.html#4-structure-of-the-class);
 * **value**: if the mapping is configured, has the value of the mapped element;
 * **valueHasChanged**: boolean value representing if the _value_ has changed since the previous version (used only when a Form is in the history mode and the mapping is configured; setted as _true_ if the _value_ has changed since the previous version).

+**_Note: None of these attributes must be used to update the state of the entity.
+They are only for reading purposes.
+To interact with the entity data, please see [5.
+Exchanging data with Web Components](omnia3_modeler_webcomponents.md#5-exchanging-data-with-web-components)_**

 ### 4.1.
 Using the parameters
 To use the parameters, it's necessary to know when they have his value changed.